boybeak/DelegateAdapter/README.md

 This library requires minSdkVersion 15(Don't ask me why, I just dislike previours versions).

+# What's new in version 1.2.0

+1. add click and long click event support;
+2. LayoutInfo annotation now can work with LayoutID, HolderClass, OnClick, OnLongClick together.

 # Usage

 I will introduce this library by 4 parts:Data, Adapter, ViewHolder and Advance Usages.